ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/cross-chain-bridges.md

 ### Sidechain-CLI

-The [`xrpl-sidechain-cli`](https://github.com/XRPLF/sidechain-cli) is a commandline tool that simplifies setting up a cross-chain bridge and issuing chains on your local machine.
+The [`xbridge-cli`](https://github.com/XRPLF/xbridge-cli) is a commandline tool that simplifies setting up a cross-chain bridge on your local machine.

-Follow the [tutorial](https://github.com/XRPLF/sidechain-cli/blob/main/scripts/tutorial.sh) to walk through the steps of creating a bridge and completing your first cross-chain transaction.
+Follow the [tutorial](https://github.com/XRPLF/xbridge-cli/blob/main/scripts/tutorial.sh) to walk through the steps of creating a bridge and completing your first cross-chain transaction.

 ## FAQ